cjhowland/indy-did-method/spec/10_did_operations.md

 The NYM transaction `version` specifies the required level of validation of the relationship between the namespace identifier component of the DID and the intial public key (verkey).
 This field is optional, but if the NYM transaction `version` is provided, it must be set upon creation and cannot be updated.
 The accepted values are as follows:

-  - 0 or NYM transaction `version` is not set: No validation of namespace identifier and initial verkey binding is performed
+  - 0 or NYM transaction `version` is not set: No validation of namespace identifier and initial verkey binding is performed.
   - 1: Validation is performed according to the `did:sov` method, in which the DID must be the first 16 bytes of the Verification Method public key.
   - 2: Validation is performed according to the `did:indy`, in which the namespace identifier component of the DID (last element) is derived from the initial public key of the DID, using the base58 encoding of the first 16 bytes of the SHA256 of the Verification Method public key (`did = Base58(Truncate_msb(16(SHA256(publicKey))))`).
 This DID is considered self-certifying.